slior/Scenaria/docs/Language.md

 Examples:
 ```
-user 'Shopper' as u;
+user 'Shopper' as u
-agent 'Cart Service' as cs;
+agent 'Cart Service' as cs
-agent 'Order Service' as os;
+agent 'Order Service' as os
-store 'Cart Data' as cd;
+store 'Cart Data' as cd
-store 'Inventory' as i;
+store 'Inventory' as i
 ```

 #### Notes

 You can specify a note for an actor by referring to an id of a defined actor:
 ```
-note for u: 'A simple user';
+note for u: 'A simple user'
 ```

 The actor must already be defined before the note definition.
 The note consists of a single sentence enclosed in quotes.